rhpo/Firefox/README.md

 # 🦊 Firefox: Clone
 All Firefox default webpages in one repository.

+### What is this?
-### A firefox default webpages clone written in HTML, CSS and JS...
+This is a Firefox default webpages clone written in HTML, CSS and JS...

 ## This repository contains all default firefox pages like:
 + New Tab